What You Should Know Before Buying a Snoring Mouthpiece

 Fixed implants or bridges on the other hand don’t necessarily prevent the use of a snoring mouthpiece.
 Nevertheless, even in this case you should consult your dentist first before you buy a snoring mouthpiece.

-Snoring Mouthpieces and Strong Overbite
+Snoring Mouthpieces and Severe Overbite

 Snoring Mouthpieces and Bruxism (Teeth Grinding)

 Teeth grinding – also called bruxism – is defined as the process of constantly and unconsciously pressing or grinding the upper and lower jaw together.
-The dental splint therapy is the most effective method against teeth grinding, since it prevents the tooth surface from rubbing against each other.
+Occlusal splint therapy is the most effective method to guard against teeth grinding, since it prevents the tooth surface from rubbing against each other.
 A snoring mouthpiece can also be quite effective in such a case, as it prevents the teeth from touching each other.
 The mouthpiece serves as a sort of protective barrier between the upper and lower jaw.

 Extreme teeth grinders have to be careful, though: It is not uncommon that a snoring mouthpiece can be bitten through over time!
 Under such exceptional strain, a snoring mouthpiece usually won’t reach its typical life span of 18 to 24 months.